 For a 5’6 female, the goal should be to maintain a weight that supports overall health, proper hormone function, and sufficient energy.
 This means not just focusing on gaining pounds, but also eating a balanced diet, engaging in strength training to build lean muscle, and consulting a healthcare professional if weight is consistently below the healthy range.
 Maintaining a healthy weight is essential for long-term physical and mental well-being.

-Health Risks of Being Overweight
+Health Risks of Being Fat

-While being underweight carries its own risks, being overweight can pose serious health challenges for a 5’6 female.
+While being underweight carries its own risks, being Fat can pose serious health challenges for a 5’6 female.
 Exceeding the healthy weight range—generally above 154 pounds (70 kg)—can increase the likelihood of developing chronic conditions and negatively affect overall quality of life.

 One of the most common risks is heart disease.
 Excess weight, particularly around the abdomen, can raise cholesterol and blood pressure levels, increasing the risk of heart attacks and strokes.
-Type 2 diabetes is another major concern, as overweight women are more likely to develop insulin resistance, which can disrupt blood sugar control.
+Type 2 diabetes is another major concern, as Fat women are more likely to develop insulin resistance, which can disrupt blood sugar control.

-Being overweight can also place extra stress on joints, especially the knees and hips, leading to joint pain, osteoarthritis, and reduced mobility.
+Being Fat can also place extra stress on joints, especially the knees and hips, leading to joint pain, osteoarthritis, and reduced mobility.
 Hormonal imbalances are another effect, which may influence menstrual cycles, fertility, and overall energy levels.
 Additionally, carrying extra weight can contribute to sleep disorders, including sleep apnea, which impacts both physical and mental health.

 Beyond physical health, excess weight can affect mental well-being, contributing to anxiety, low self-esteem, and depression.
 Social pressures and body image concerns can further exacerbate these issues.